 CEO Ayah Bdeir introduces littleBits in her TED Talk, demonstrating what makes these modules so revolutionary:

 What kids learn: As they build their own creations, kids are introduced to circuitry.
 Problem-solving skills and creativity are bolstered .
 With the littleBits community, children can also gain self-confidence and connect with peers who share their tinkering mentality.

 Where to get your own: Head to the littleBits shop to purchase a set of Bits; there are tons to choose from!

 Get your turtle to the matching colored jewel and discover programming at the same time.
 Robot Turtles is the most-backed Kickstarter game ever to hit the shelves.
 Here’s why.
 Using instruction cards, kids create or “code” a sequence of commands to guide the turtle to its colored jewel.
 While some obstacles may arise, at the end of the game everyone’s a winner.
 ThinkFun also created a completely different set of rules for adults or older kids.

 What kids learn: Kids learn a solid understanding of programming principles—including if-then thinking, functions, debugging, and more—without a single minute of on-screen time.
 Plus, parents don’t need any programming knowledge to help their children start learning!

 Where to get your own: Grab a copy of Robot Turtles from Target, Amazon, or even ThinkFun itself!

 In addition to the awesome products mentioned above, we sometimes supplement our Maker Station with other fun STEM toys.
-Be sure to visit our Maker Camp Activities page for more information about the specific products used at camp.

 This Summer, Make Awesome at iD Tech Mini!